Tag Archives: public safety

 Nine Dangerous Mindsets – Part 7: The Superman/Superwoman

 Welcome to installment seven of the Nine Dangerous Mindsets series.
-While these mindsets may have many dangerous implications, my focus is to bring light to how they can impact situational awareness and first responder safety.
-I have been receiving some … Continue reading
+While these mindsets may have many dangerous implications, my focus is to bring light to how they can impact situational awareness and team safety.
+I have been receiving some amazing feedback so far on this series.
+Readers are sharing that I have struck a chord,

 Nine Dangerous Mindsets – Part 6: The Silent